 Dear friends in Christ,

-Be fearless in Christ.
+Expect the unexpected and be fearless in Christ.

 (Ps: Scripture is taken from the NKJV unless stated differently.)